Machine-learning approaches to dispersion measure estimation for fast radio bursts: Data

 where the strength of the scintillation is controlled by the parameter $N_\mathrm{scint}$, which was drawn from a log-uniform distribution between 0.001 and 7.
 This distribution captures a wide range of scintillation intensities while favouring milder effects that are more frequently observed in nature.
 The frequency dependence, $\left(\nu_\mathrm{ref}/\nu\right)^2$, reflects the stronger scintillation observed at lower frequencies, whereas the random phase $\phi_\mathrm{scint}$, uniformly distributed between 0 and $2\pi$, introduces variability in the interference pattern across different realizations.
 This treatment reproduces the complex, frequency-dependent amplitude modulations characteristic of real FRB spectra.

 After incorporating these propagation effects, each simulated pulse was injected into a zero-mean, unit-variance noise background, such that its signal-to-noise ratio was defined relative to the noise standard deviation.
-The overall pulse intensity was then rescaled by a fluence factor $F$, drawn from a power-law distribution consistent with an approximately Euclidean population, thereby producing a broad range of SNRs with many faint events and fewer bright bursts.
-A spectral index $\gamma$, sampled uniformly from the interval $[-4,4]$, was applied to introduce frequency-dependent amplitude variations according to $F_\nu \propto \nu^\gamma$.
-The resulting frequency–time profiles constitute the complete synthetic dynamic spectra used for training and evaluation (see Figure~\ref{fig:exampledata}).
+The overall pulse intensity was then rescaled by a fluence factor $F$, sampled using an inverse-uniform scheme equivalent to a Euclidean distribution $p(F) \propto F^{-5/2}$, corresponding to an approximately Euclidean source population.
+This choice is consistent with standard assumptions in FRB population studies and is widely adopted in simulations of transient surveys (e.g., \citealt{connor2018applying}; \citealt{petroff2019fast}).
+Such a distribution naturally produces a broad range of signal-to-noise ratios, with many faint events and fewer bright bursts.
+A spectral index $\gamma$, sampled uniformly from the interval $[-4, 4]$, was applied to introduce frequency-dependent amplitude variations according to $F_\nu \propto \nu^{\gamma}$.
+The resulting frequency–time profiles constitute the complete synthetic dynamic spectra used for training and evaluation (see Figure~1).

 A complete list of the parameters, equations, and sampling distributions used in these simulations is provided in Appendix~\ref{app:parameters}.